ExpHP/thcrap-patches/patches/bullet_cap/README.md

 }}
 ```

 The strings (which must contain 8 hexadecimal characters) are 4-byte integers encoded in **big-endian hexadecimal**.
-The example value shown here is `0x7d00` bullets, `0x1000` lasers, and `0x8000` cancel items, which are the default settings in this patch for MoF.
+The example value shown here is `0x7d00` bullets, `0x1000` lasers, and `0x8000` cancel items, which are the default settings in this patch for MoF.  **NOTICE:** There are currently some technical limitations in specific games, due to how the compiler compiled various loops:

+* Various games may crash if a cap is set to zero.
+* In **TH13**, `bullet-cap` must be divisible by 5.
+* In **TH13**, `cancel-cap` must be divisible by 4.

 ### Additional options